 La Fleur de Paris was an adventurous artistic journey for me.
-I began creating this piece in conjunction with six other pieces at the same time for an art show that I was participating in last month.
+I began creating this piece in conjunction with six other pieces at the same time for an art show that I was participating in.
 To be honest, I’d procrastinated a bit in creating some new work for this show since returning from teaching workshops the previous month and everyday life had taken precedent over having some quality studio time.
 I also wanted to challenge myself to see how much art I could actually create while having a deadline looming over me, something that I’d never attempted before.
 Many times my pieces take weeks, if not months, to evolve to the point where I’m happy with them and think that they’re “finished” to some degree.
 It was actually exciting to work on multiple pieces at the same time, at least in their beginning stages because they began to play off of each other while completing the same stages in tandem.

 I didn’t really have a roadmap nor real vision of the final concepts when I began creating these works, I just simply went into the studio and started making.
 With all of these pieces, I started with a variety of different background collages of different ephemera and just tore, cut, pasted and layered them down to form the basic backgrounds to the work.
 I then began to play with different mediums to add some basic textures that I would later develop more with color washes and highlighting.